Translated using DeepL

 • For two months after the final competition, team representatives are prohibited from contacting students who have been selected for positions.

-• Company logos on promotional materials are sorted by partnership level and then alphabetically (in accordance with CAP practice).
+• Company logos on promotional materials are sorted by partnership level and then alphabetically (in accordance with SPP practice).

 Competition schedule